beartype/beartype/README.rst

     `Beartype documentation lives at ReadTheDocs (RTD) <beartype RTD_>`__.
 It's readable, structured, and soothing to the deep folds of your big galactic brain.
-Open your mind to an ocean of mundane knowledge.
-Enter...
+Open your mind to an ocean of mundane knowledge that will exhaust you at work.
+Enter... **the Bearpedia:**
-    **Bearpedia:**

         https://beartype.readthedocs.io